-There are many other labs who focus on different types of analysis starting from different typologies of samples, such as water, air, etc…
+There are many other labs that focus on different types of analysis starting from different typologies of samples, such as environmental, agriculture, animal testing…

-Another good representation of service labs can be associated to the laboratories which are operating within a production environment.
+Another good representation of service labs can be associated to the laboratories which are operating within a production environment ( CRO, CMO, CDMO).
 In this case, the laboratories are operating to control the production, yet the products are not sold directly by the company itself, but they are rather used by other companies for their sales activities.
 Therefore, these companies are operating as suppliers in complex supply chain.

 Nevertheless, the laboratories providing services that are focused on analysis are the main revenues generators for their companies.
 Efficiency becomes the focus of the operations in order to maximize income and improve profit.